QizheCui/Microstructural-Hedging-Error/README.md

   - Plotting with various choices of detail included

-- *UctZone.py**: This file implements the uncertainty zone model with various flexible settings.
-It provides functionality for blahblahblah.

 - **Hedging_error.ipynb**: This notebook contains a detailed implementation of the uncertainty zone model, benchmark hedging strategy, and demonstrates the hedging strategy under the uncertainty zone model without noise ($L_1$), with noise hedge for every tick ($L_2$), and with noise hedge for optimal tick ($L_3$).

 - **MonteCarlo.ipynb**: This notebook simulates the hedging errors $L_1$, $L_2$, $L_3$ with either 1000 or 100 simulations.
 It considers different scenarios: